ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-tango-controls/src/tutorial_faq.md

 # Frequently Asked Questions (Tango) {#tutorial_faq}

 ## Q.

+### Is there a way to quickly set up a new cumbia project?

+## A.
+Yes, just execute

+*cumbia new project*

+from the command line.
+You will

+## Q.

+### Is there a way to migrate a QTango project into a cumbia one?

+## A.
+Yes, execute

+*cumbia import fast*

+from the command line to *attempt* the migration.
+Follow the instructions and carefully read the messages from the ongoing process.
+A little manual intervention is normally needed.
+It works for simple QTango projects (e.g. custom QTangoComProxyReader/QTangoComProxyWriter derived classes are not supported)

+## Q.
 ### What is the default structure used to exchange data by cumbia library?
 How do I use it?